hernanmd/BioSmalltalk/repository/BioParsers.package/BioNCBIAbstractParser.class/README.md

-GTNCBIAbstractParser groups common parsers for identifiers of the most common DNA databases located at NCBI.
+Groups common parsers for identifiers of the most common DNA databases located at NCBI.

-This class is not intended to be used directly
+This class is not intended to be used directly.